binh-vu/gena/README.md

 }
 ```

 In the above code, we create an interface `Todo` matched with the definition in our database schema.
 Since we didn't provide custom deserializer, the fields in our frontend is matched exactly with the fields in our database in the backend.
-Then, we define a store `TodoListStore` extending the `SimpleCRUDStore` from our frontend library `rma-baseapp`.
+Then, we define a store `TodoListStore` extending the `SimpleCRUDStore` from our frontend library `@gena/www`.
 This gives us several useful functions out of the box such as `create`, `delete`, `update`, and `query` the records from the server.
 We also define an additional function that will toggle the `checked` value of an `Todo` to show how to extend the store if needed.

 To use the stores with [React Hooks](https://reactjs.org/docs/hooks-intro.html), we need to following code in [`www/src/models/index.ts`](/todolist/www/src/models/index.ts)